-If these issues have been bothering you for long, you are most likely to be suffering from a condition termed as the OSA.
+If these issues have been bothering you for a long, you are most likely to be suffering from a condition termed OSA.
 Better termed as Obstructive Sleep Apnea (1), the physical ailment requires an extensive stretch of treatment, presided over by the CPAP machine.
-As a matter of fact, CPAP or the Continuous Positive Airway Pressure is the best solution for your obstructive breathing issues, and there is a dedicated machine to achieve exceptional and highly rewarding results.

 CPAP Machine: Significance

 While OSA is a topic for subsequent discussion, we shall now be focusing on the functionalities of a CPAP machine.
 As the name suggests, Continuous Positive Airway Pressure is a handful when applying milder levels of pressure to the upper airway is concerned.

 OSA ensures that when a person is fast asleep, he or she doesn’t have any control over the throat airways, leading to repeated breathing pauses.
 With the airways blocked, there isn’t any seamless passage of air on an involuntary basis, eventually leading to sleep disruptions, snoring, and a host of other relative issues.

 This is where a CPAP machine comes into the mix as it allows you to administer extended spells of treatment for OSA.
 Moreover, the CPAP is most relevant in the post-pandemic era as the COVID-19 virus attacks your lungs and constricts your breathing as a part of the proliferation plan.
 Therefore, individuals suffering from OSA should be even more careful during this post-pandemic phase and immediately get themselves a CPAP Machine.